EIP-3540: EOF - EVM Object Format v1

 The format described in this EIP introduces a simple and extensible container with a minimal set of changes required to both clients and languages, and introduces validation.

 The first tangible feature it provides is separation of code and data.
 This separation is especially beneficial for on-chain code validators (like those utilised by layer-2 scaling tools, such as Optimism), because they can distinguish code and data (this includes deployment code and constructor arguments too).
-Currently they a) require changes prior to contract deployment; b) implement a fragile method; or c) implement an expensive and restrictive jump analysis.
-Code and data separation can result in ease of use and significant gas savings.
+Currently, they a) require changes prior to contract deployment; b) implement a fragile method; or c) implement an expensive and restrictive jump analysis.
+Code and data separation can result in ease of use and significant gas savings for such use cases.
 Additionally, various (static) analysis tools can also benefit, though off-chain tools can already deal with existing code, so the impact is smaller.

 A non-exhaustive list of proposed changes which could benefit from this format:

 JUMPDEST-table (to avoid analysis at execution time) and/or removing

 - Introducing static jumps (with relative addresses) and jump tables, and disallowing dynamic jumps at the same time.

 - Requiring the execution of a code section ends with a terminating instruction.
 (Assumptions like this can provide significant speed improvements in interpreters, such as a speed-up of ~7% seen in evmone (ethereum/evmone#295).

 - Multibyte opcodes without any workarounds.